Li-Ion Battery Inventor Creates Breakthrough Solid-State Battery, Holds 3X Charge

 Spoken like someone who only takes one facile view of very complicated issues.

+They tied up the Cobasys patents for a long time.
+If it weren't for the Goodenough's work, we would likely still be waiting for viable electric cars

+NiMH batteries do not make viable electric cars.
+They make useless toys.
+Well, unless the guys at BASF can pull their 700 Wh/Kg out of their ass.

-Not a "new battery of the week" we're used to (Score:3)
+Not a "new battery of the week" we're used to (Score:5, Interesting)

 I think this one differentiate from the rest in two aspects: first, this one looks much more production-ready than all the others I heard about (TFA says "has more charging cycles, supports fast charging, and isn’t prone to catch fire").
 It may be necessary improve mechanical strength (the glass electrolyte can be too brittle for real world applications), maybe voltage or current throughput... what do you think?